zincware/ZnH5MD/README.md

 - `znh5md view <file.h5>` to view the File using `ase.visualize`
 - `znh5md export <file.h5> <file.xyz>` to export the file to `.xyz` or any other supported file format
 - `znh5md convert <file.xyz> <file.h5>` to save a `file.xyz` as `file.h5` in the H5MD standard.

+## More examples
+A complete documentation is still work in progress.
+In the meantime, I can recommend looking at the tests, especially `test_znh5md.py` to learn more about slicing and batching.